 A beautiful collection of commentaries on sutras from both the early and later canons by one of Buddhism’s most revered contemporary teachers.

-Featured in the course, " The Form of Buddhism"
+Featured in the course, " Buddhism as a Religion"

 Translations by Thích Nhất Hạnh:

-Featured in the course, " The Early Buddhist Texts"
+Featured in the course, " The Buddha's Words"

 It is wrong perception that leads to the concepts of being and nonbeing.

 Venerable Shariputra explains five ways to quell anger through wise attention, giving five memorable similes on being determined to find the good in everyone.